-- 2. EOC Emergency Operations Center.
+2. EOC - Emergency Operations Center.

-- 3. MEMA Mississippi Emergency Management Agency.
+3. MEMA - Mississippi Emergency Management Agency.

-- 4. MGC Mississippi Gaming Commission.
+4. MGC - Mississippi Gaming Commission.

+5. MGCHCC Mississippi Gaming Commission Hurricane Command Center.

 (c) GENERAL.
-This regulation requires that establishments and cruise vessels utilized for gaming effected by Rule 2.10 Section 10, Hurricane Preparedness Policy, shall be subject to this regulation.
+This regulation requires that establishments, and cruise vessels utilized for gaming effected by Section 10, Hurricane Preparedness Policy, shall be subject to this regulation.
 The purpose of this regulation is to describe the requirements casino management shall incorporate into their company emergency plan for use in closing and reopening the casino establishments, or cruise vessels in the event of a hurricane situation.
-In order to provide the most effective response to hurricane threats, coordination shall be through the MGC.
-This office will be in close and constant contact with MEMA and local Emergency Management through the Harrison County Emergency Operations Center.
+In order to provide the most effective response to hurricane threats, coordination shall be through the MGCHCC.
+This office will be in close and constant contact with MEMA and local eivil defenseEmergency Management through the Harrison County Emergency Operations Center.
 In the event of an emergency under this regulation, each casino shall have immediately available to MGC personnel the closure procedures as outlined and approved by this agency to be used as a check list for closure.

 1. The response activities presented here are applicable to hurricane threats only and will provide adequate direction for casino management and will affect only the casino establishments and cruise vessels.
-All land based non-gaming facilities will receive direction from the Emergency Management Director.
-To expedite action, these directions may be passed through the MGC.
+All land based non-gaming facilities will receive direction from the Civil Defense CoordinatorEmergency Management Director.
+To expedite action, these directions may be passed through the MGCHCC.
 (2) The procedures for closure and re-opening will not be identical for each casino due to the various sizes and shapes.
 Therefore, careful consideration must be made in preparation of each plan (3) The MGC will coordinate with MEMA on each plan to ensure procedures are adequate to ensure compliance with the Mississippi Gaming Control Act and Mississippi Gaming Commission Regulations.

-2. The items identified in the following sections are not all inclusive.
+2. The items identified in the following sections isare not all inclusive.
 Each plan will be approved based on the individual casino, its design, layout, and internal controls.

 3. Each casino effected by this regulation must develop a detailed time phased casino hurricane emergency operation's plan with supporting procedures and documents.
-The detailed plan must be designed to follow the warning and watch system normally used by the National Weather Service and promulgated locally by the County Emergency Management Agency.
+The detailed plan must be designed to follow the warning and watch system normally used by the National Weather Service and promulgated locally by the County Civil DefenseEmergency Management Agency.
 This tiered system should provide adequate notification for management to initiate a phased preparation for closure.
 Include the following items:

 i.
 Emergency plan review to ensure it is adequate and current.
-Changes made to the facility must be incorporated.
+Changes made to the facility have beenmust be incorporated.